assetgraph/assetgraph-builder/README.md

 `--exclude` can be used multiple times in the same command line to specify more than one pattern.

-Exclude patterns match on assets complete URL, be it `file://` or `http://`.
+Exclude patterns are always prefixed with `process.cwd()`, making the path addressable in the same manner as the entry point arguments.

 You may use `*` for wildcards.

-If a pattern starts with `/` it is assumed to mean the assetgraph root, which will then be prepended to the pattern.

 Image optimization and processing